Theragun Pro Review 2026: Is It Worth the $599 Price Tag?

 If you're a physical therapist, massage therapist, CrossFit athlete training 5+ days a week, or someone with a real chronic pain condition, yes.
 The 16 mm amplitude and 60 lbs of stall force do things that $80 guns physically cannot do.
 I've tested both extensively for our budget massage gun comparison.

-If you're someone who works out 3 times a week and wants help recovering from soreness, no. You'd be better served by a RENPHO R3 at $99 or the Theragun Mini at $199.
+If you're someone who works out 3 times a week and wants help recovering , no. You'd be better served by a RENPHO R3 at $99 or the Theragun Mini at $199.

 The Pro pays for itself if you'd otherwise spend $80+ per massage therapy session.
 After roughly 7 sessions worth of equivalent use, you've broken even.